Too busy to cook? These Williamsburg restaurants have you covered.

 8864 Richmond Rd., Toano, VA 23168

 Two Drummers Smokehouse, a laid back barbecue place known for their exceptional customer service, has you covered with carryout portions able to feed eight people at an affordable price.
-With options like a whole Honey-Brown Sugar Brined Turkey for $54.99 plus all the fixings including Grandma’s giblet gravy, old fashioned stuffing, and Mamaw’s Waldorf salad, you’ll be wondering why you didn’t take advantage of this opportunity before.
+With options like a whole Honey-Brown Sugar Brined Turkey for $59.99 plus all the fixings including Grandma’s giblet gravy, old fashioned stuffing, and Mamaw’s Waldorf salad, you’ll be wondering why you didn’t take advantage of this opportunity before.
 Fill out the catering contact form here to place your order.
+See the MENU here.

 Dine-In Thanksgiving Dinners